-DT Media (the "A&P Seller"), a wholly owned subsidiary of the Company, entered into an Asset Purchase Agreement (the "A&P Agreement"), dated as of April 28, 2018, with Creative Clicks B.V. (the "A&P Purchaser") to sell business relationships with various advertisers and publishers (the "A&P Assets") related to the Company's Advertising and Publishing business.
-As consideration for this asset sale, we are entitled to receive a percentage of the gross profit derived from these customer agreements for a period of three years as outlined in the Company's Form 8-K filed May 1, 2018 with the Securities and Exchange Commission.
+DT Media, a wholly-owned subsidiary of the Company, entered into an Asset Purchase Agreement (the "A&P Agreement"), dated as of April 28, 2018, with Creative Clicks B.V. (the "A&P Purchaser") to sell business relationships with various advertisers and publishers (the "A&P Assets") related to the Company's Advertising and Publishing business.
+As consideration for this asset sale, we are entitled to receive a percentage of the gross profit derived from these customer agreements, for a period of three years, as outlined in the Company's Form 8-K filed on May 1, 2018 with the SEC.
 The transaction was completed on June 28, 2018 with an effective date of June 1, 2018.
 With the sale of these assets, the Company has determined that it will exit the operating segment of the business previously referred to as the A&P business, which was previously part of Advertising, the Company's sole continuing reporting unit.
 No gain or loss on sale was recognized related to this divestiture.
-All transfered assets and liabilities, with the exception of goodwill, were fully amortized prior to entering into the sales agreement.
-As the consideration given by the purchaser was already materially determined at March 31, 2018, goodwill was impaired to the estimated future cash flows of the divested business which was effectively the purchase price.
-With the consummation of the sale, the remaining goodwill asset was netted against the purchase price receivable for a net impact of \$0 on the Consolidated Statement of Operations for the three months ended June 30, 2018.
+All transferred assets and liabilities, with the exception of goodwill, were fully amortized prior to entering into the sales agreement.
+As the consideration given by the purchaser was already materially determined at March 31, 2018, goodwill was impaired to the estimated future cash flows of the divested business, which was effectively the purchase price.
+With the consummation of the sale, the remaining goodwill asset was netted against the purchase price receivable for a net impact of \$0 on the Consolidated Statement of Operations for the three and nine months ended December 31, 2018.

 These dispositions will allow the Company to benefit from a streamlined business model, simplified operating structure, and enhanced management focus.
-Additionally, the Company expects to be able to generate additional cash via the announced transactions that can be re-invested into key O&O growth initiatives.